dosbox-staging/dosbox-staging/website/docs/getting-started/star-wars-dark-forces.md

     can only work 100% correctly either on a true VRR display or a real old-school CRT monitor.
-However, most games only use a single fixed refresh rate, which is usually the standard 70 Hz VGA rate, so this technique is still very practical.
+However, most games only use a single fixed refresh rate, which is usually the standard 70 Hz VGA rate, so this technique still has a lot of practical utility.

 ## Vertical syncing